 Circular walk from Lynmouth

-The route for today also follows much of the South West Coast Path but this time to the east, taking in some more strenuous sections, with a steep ascent from Lynmouth past Countisbury Hill.
-The reward is some spectacular views of the Bristol Channel and Wales too on a clear day.
-Then the path heads inland to the National Trust's Watersmeet House for lunch, and a really charming return walk along the pretty East Lyn river valley.
+The route for today also follows much of the South West Coast Path but this time to the east, taking in some more strenuous sections.
+Begin with a charming amble inland along the pretty East Lyn river valley to the National Trust's Watersmeet House for a drink.
+Then head towards the sea with a typical Devon pub a nice lunch option.
+As you reach the sea, your reward is some spectacular views of the Bristol Channel and Wales too on a clear day.
+Follow the coast path with a steep descent past Countisbury Hill back to Lynemouth.

 4. Day four

 This morning you and your luggage will be transferred to Exford village where you will stay tonight.
 The route for the day begins right from your hotel's front door and takes you to the highest part of Exmoor.
 Leave the village via a steep lane, which leads you up onto the moorland heights and to the stony top of Dunkery Beacon.
 The views are stunning in all directions, from the peaks of Dartmoor in the south, to the Bristol Channel across to South Wales and the Black Mountains to the North, and Exmoor all around.
 Stags can often be viewed to the south of the walk as they inhabit this part of Exmoor all year round.
 The landscape is wonderfully wild, unspoilt and unpopulated.
 The walk loops back to your hotel, a traditional hunting and fishing inn beside the river, in the heart of Exford.

 5. Day five